Di3Z1E/Duplicate-File-Remover/README.md

-# 📂 Duplicate File Remover 🚀
+# Duplicate File Remover
-## A CS50 Python project
+## CS50 Final Project

+###### The Duplicate File Remover is a Python program that searches for duplicate files in a directory and its subdirectories, and optionally removes them.

-## Usage 💻
+## Usage:

-` python duplicate_file_remover.py /path/to/directory `
+##### To use the program, follow these steps:

+- ###### Run the duplicate_file_remover.py file using a Python interpreter.

+- ###### Enter the directory path to search for duplicate files.
+The program will search for duplicates in this directory and its - subdirectories.

+- ###### Enter the file type to search for duplicates of.
+For example, if you want to search for duplicate text files, enter ".txt".

-###### The program will then scan the directory and its subdirectories for duplicate files, and print a list of any duplicate files it finds.
-It will also ask you whether you want to delete the duplicate files. 💾
+- ###### The program will search for duplicates and display a list of all duplicate files found, grouped by size.

-## How it works 🤔
+- ###### You will be prompted to confirm whether you want to remove the duplicate files or not.
+If you choose to remove them, the - program will delete all duplicate files except for the first one in each group.

+## Functions

+The program consists of the following functions:

+- ###### main(): The main function of the program.
+This function handles user input, calls the other functions, and displays the results.

-###### The program works by first getting a list of all files in the directory and its subdirectories, using the os.walk function.
+-  ###### get_files(path, file_type): This function returns a list of all files in the given directory and its subdirectories that match the given file type.

-###### It then groups the files by size, using a dictionary where the keys are file sizes and the values are lists of file paths.
-Any file groups with more than one path are considered to be duplicates.
+-  ###### get_duplicates(files): This function returns a dictionary of all duplicate files in the given list of files, grouped by size.

-######  If you choose to delete the duplicate files, the program then removes all files in each duplicate group except the first one, using the os.remove function. 🔍
+-  ###### remove_duplicates(duplicates): This function removes all duplicate files in the given dictionary of duplicates, except for the first one in each group.

-# Requirements 📋
+## Dependencies
-###### The program requires Python 3.5 or later to be installed.
+- ###### The program requires Python 3.x to run, and uses the following built-in modules:

+`os: For working with the file system.`

+`filecmp: For comparing files by contents.`